-23. Bablic.com – Website content language translation tool.
+23. Bablic.com – Website content language-translation tool.

 Expert recommendation: “The three tools I love to use to create my online brand are: Visual Composer Page Builder, Page Builder by Site Origin and JetPack.” – Phil V Ariel pvariel.com

-These include free stock image libraries, colour pickers, reference guides for developers, reference resources and various other development tools.
+These include free stock image libraries, color pickers, reference guides for developers, reference resources, and various other development tools.

 33. MAMP and MAMP Pro – For those Mac-based bloggers and developers wanting to create a WordPress installation locally on their computer for development projects.
 MAMP is free and there’s also a MAMP Pro version that gives you an unlimited number of virtual hosts and more.

-34. WampServer – For those Windows-based bloggers and developers wanting to create a local WordPress install on their machine, to work on development projects.
+34. WampServer – For those Windows-based bloggers and developers wanting to create a local WordPress install on their machine to work on development projects.

 35. WordPress Codex – The bible for WordPress users and developers.

 You can also contribute by uploading your own quality images to share with others.
 Check out some of mine here.

-37. GitHub – A massive online filing system for developers to network and share projects, amongst many other great things.
+37. GitHub – A massive online filing system for developers to network and share projects, amongst doing many other great things.

 38. Iconsflow – Need some icons for your web or application project?
 Check out Iconsflow.
 There’s a free plan waiting for you, or some very affordable plans if you want to create many more icon sets.

-39. Freepik – The one-stop online portal for all your graphic resources, vectors, PSD files, icons, photos and more.
+39. Freepik – The one-stop online portal for all your graphic resources, vectors, PSD files, icons, photos, and more.